atamalu/Data-Science-Exercises/DSE_n_sum.md

 The last few lines can be changed to `return(combo.mat[, i])` but a full text return may help for educational purposes.

-## Solution 2: Hashmap alternative
+## Solution 2: Enviroments as a hashtable

 Coming soon…